jaredly/geometricart/Roadmap.md

 ## Mobile things that currently only have key shortcuts

+- [x] undo/redo
-- [ ] deleting stuff (selected tiles, or guides probably)
+- [x] deleting stuff (selected tiles, or guides probably)
-- [ ] guides dont multi-select, there's nothing to do there.
+- [x] guides dont multi-select, there's nothing to do there.
 - [-] ooh should I have a way to say "multiply this guide around this mirror?"
 	- I think maybe not?